Resistance: Burning Skies: Plot

-After fighting several Chimera, Tom eventually regroups with them.
-Ellie and Rachel proceed to help evacuate some survivors while Tom hunts down Gorrell.
+Tom eventually regroups with Rachel and Ellie; the latter proceed to help evacuate some survivors while Tom hunts down Gorrell.
 Once Tom finds him, Gorrell convinces Tom to trust him as he awakens an unfinished Leviathan, in an effort to show Tom his potential power over the Chimera.
-Gorrell fails to control the beast however, and immediately flees.
+However, Gorrell fails to control the beast and immediately flees.
 Once Tom escapes, he is contacted by Ellie, who informs him that some other Minutemen have arrived.
 Tom confronts the Leviathan, eventually killing it.

 While making his way to the tower's exit, he is ambushed by Gorrell.
-Tom quickly uses his fire axe to finish Gorrell off.
-Tom reunites with Ellie.
-He warns her about the desperate government, and how they allowed Gorrell to proceed with Project Phoenix.
+Tom uses his fire axe to finish Gorrell off.
+Tom reunites with Ellie, warning her about the desperate government and how they allowed Gorrell to proceed with Project Phoenix.
 After ditching all his Gray Tech, Tom parts ways with Ellie as he and Rachel walk off.

 Gameplay

 Burning Skies has competitive eight-player online multiplayer modes.
 Players can choose from among six maps and three game modes — Deathmatch, Team Deathmatch, and Survival.

 Burning Skies also brings back a Resistance series staple, the "weapon wheel", as well as other weapons from the series, including the Carbine, Deadeye, Auger, and Bullseye.
 Secondary functions of these weapons are often controlled with the Vita's touchscreen.